turingschool/backend-curriculum-site/module2/lessons/restful_routes_and_crud.md

 * What is each part of CRUD?
 * What is REST?
 * How do we combine CRUD and REST in web applications?
+* Record a version of the restful routes table in your notes

 ## Additional Resources